 My advice is to get out and about.
 The transport system can be a little overwhelming but once you work it out it’s very efficient and will get you anywhere.
 If you are having trouble finding your way ask someone, they will gladly help you.
 I found that if I was standing there looking perplexed, a local would stop and ask if I needed help.

 I feel a strong need to go back to Japan, its got under my skin!
 People had warned me that would happen.
 If you are travelling with a family, you will find Japan expensive.
 I think after our big trip to the USA at the end of this year we might have to return to Japan as I travelled with my mum, sister and oldest daughter.
+I would love to take the kids to experience an traditional onsen and see the snow monkeys.

 While in Tokyo we stayed at the Righa Royal Hotel, it wasn’t my favourite hotel but you could do a lot worse.
 The rooms are a great size but location is a bit of an issue.